lixinso/jetson_agx_xavier_environment_setup/README.md

 - Power On

 ## Setup In System
-- Format SDCARD to FAT with UI (Disks) in the Nvidia Ubuntu system.  /data/ 100G, /data2/ 400G
+- Format SDCARD to FAT with UI (Disks) in the Nvidia Ubuntu system.  /data/ 100G (FAT), /data2/ 400G (Ext4)

 ### Setup to monitor host GPU